italobusi/draft-poidt-teas-actn-poi-assurance/draft-ietf-teas-actn-poi-assurance.md

 --- abstract

 This document extends the analysis of the applicability of Abstraction and Control of TE Networks (ACTN) architecture to Packet Optical Integration (POI) to cover multi-layer service assurance scenarios.
-Specifically, the ACTN architecture enables the detection and handling of different failures that may happen either at the optical or the packet layer.
+Specifically, the ACTN architecture supports service assurance through the detection and correlation of failures across the optical and packet layers, with failure handling performed through the relevant PNC.
+The MDSC can also request health checks for IP services across multi-domain paths for SLA conformance assessment.
+The PNCs may also be configured with thresholds so that alerts are reported when relevant service or network conditions exceed defined limits.
 It is assumed that the underlying transport optical network carries end-to-end IP services such as L2VPN or L3VPN connectivity services, with specific Service Level Agreement (SLA) requirements.

 Existing IETF protocols and data models are identified for each multi-layer (packet over optical) service assurance scenario with a specific focus on the MPI (Multi-Domain Service Coordinator to Provisioning Network Controllers Interface) in the ACTN architecture.

 --- middle

 # Introduction

 Service assurance is a critical aspect of Operations, Administration and Management (OAM).
 It consists of activities and processes intended to guarantee a specified Service Level Agreement (SLA) for the customer of a telecommunication service.
 Service assurance includes both fault management, to correct service anomalies and network faults, and performance management, to monitor service and network parameters and provide early warning of potential service-related issues.

 Within the scope of this document, service assurance is discussed in the context of a multi-layer, multi-domain network.
 This document leverages the Abstraction and Control of TE Networks (ACTN) framework {{!RFC8453}} and further expands the analysis of its applicability to multi-layer packet-optical integrated networks {{!I-D.ietf-teas-actn-poi-applicability}}, adding considerations specific to fault and performance management scenarios.

 As already highlighted in {{!I-D.ietf-teas-actn-poi-applicability}}, a multi-layer network is composed of an IP layer and an optical transport layer.
-A multi-domain network is composed of at least two different administrative domains (e.g. core and edge) under the control of the same organization (e.g. the same network operator).
-Service assurance applies to end-to-end L2VPN or L3VPN connectivity services configured over underlying transport optical paths that require multi-layer coordination.
+A multi-domain network is composed of at least two different administrative domains (e.g., core and edge) under the control of the same organization (e.g. the same network operator).
+Service assurance applies to end-to-end L2VPN or L3VPN connectivity services configured over IP and underlying transport optical paths that require multi-layer coordination.

 To guarantee the SLAs associated with VPN services, service assurance is performed through collaboration among the ACTN control entities {{!RFC8453}}: the Multi-Domain Service Coordinator (MDSC), acting as the top-level controller, and the Provisioning Network Controllers (PNCs) deployed in both the packet (P-PNC) and optical (O-PNC) layers.

-This document aligns with current field operational procedures in optical networks and assumes that the O-PNC provides the MDSC with enough information for Root Cause Analysis (RCA), correlating an event/alarm related to an optical-network failure with impacted services at the IP layer.
+This document aligns with current field operational procedures and {{!I-D.ietf-teas-actn-poi-applicability}}, which assume both the P-PNC and the O-PNC provide the MDSC with enough information for performing Root Cause Analysis (RCA), correlating for example an event or an alarm related to either a packet or an optical network failure with the impacted services at the IP layer.

-The set of information shared by the O-PNC to the MDSC depends on local configuration adopted at the MDSC-PNC Interface (MPI) {{RFC8453}}.
+In particular for the optical network, the set of information shared by the O-PNC to the MDSC depends on local configuration adopted at the MDSC-PNC Interface (MPI) {{RFC8453}}.
 In general, this may include information about the optical path, tunnel, or fiber where the failure happened, together with its location and operational state (e.g., "down"), while hiding further topology details.
 This data is sufficient for the MDSC to perform multi-layer correlation and discover which IP links, Label Switched Paths (LSPs), and VPNs are affected.

 The analysis of the YANG data models applicable to service assurance (fault and performance) is in scope of this document.
 The development of new YANG models/modules to support the missing functions is instead not in scope of the present document.
 To this extent, this document acts as a framework that provides a gap analysis and identifies topics for future work to be addressed in other documents.